supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 network effect if you're new to the platform.

 Don't get me wrong ­— I'm not here to condemn alternate clients and the hard work that goes into them.
-I'm sure you'll like some of them better than than sclang.
+I'm sure you'll like some of them better than sclang.
 But especially for people new to SC, sclang is strongly recommended.

 ## The servers

 The SuperCollider server programs are *scsynth* and *supernova*.
-They both do roughly the same thing. supernova is a newer, ground-up rewrite of scsynth that adds support for efficient parallel processing on multi-core CPUs (explicitly invoked using `ParGroup`).
+They both do roughly the same thing. supernova is a newer, ground-up rewrite of scsynth that adds support for efficient parallel processing on multi-core CPUs, which we'll discuss later in this chapter.

 Both are actively maintained, but supernova is more experimental and buggy due to its younger age.
 Furthermore, supernova is not supported on Windows yet, and